AntoinetteW/ent-ds-del-2-1-end-to-end-example-ds-deloitte-03192019/README.md

     print(df.at[i, 'EntityType'])
 ```

+You'll see that we're iterating over something called `df.index` which is simply an index - a set of incrementing numbers pointing to all of the rows in the DataFrame.
+If you wonder what it looks like, try replacing the print line with `print(i)` to see.

-That looks pretty good!
-Now all we need to do is write the code so the cases are consistent.
+OK, so we can iterate over a DataFrame and retrieve data from each row in the EntityType column.
+Now all we need to do is write the code to make the cases consistent.
 We could write one piece of code for the s corps and another for the c corps, but by capitalizing everything using the `.upper()` method, we can solve all of our data issues in one go.

 ```python